 Georgie CROZIER: Mr McIntosh, we will not lie to the people.
 We will not con people.
 We will not con the Victorian public.
 I will tell you what else we will do: we will manage the budget a bit better than what your hopeless Treasurer is doing.
 She asks people in property, 'What's your favourite tax?'
-For goodness sake.
+For goodness sake - 'What's your favourite tax?'
 I mean, they think you are a joke.
 But worse than that, you are sending the state broke, with \$194 billion in debt. \$2.4 billion -

-Georgie CROZIER: We are talking about the state, Mr McIntosh, not federal - you fool.
+Georgie CROZIER: Well, we are talking about the state, Mr McIntosh, not federal - you fool.